 Enliven home decor with Persimmon Real Milk Paint that perfectly captures the bright hue of the sweet fall fruit.
 Create a rich room palette by pairing this vibrant paint with Plum, Earth Green or Deep Sapphire, or use it to accent lighter shades such as Stone Blue, Beachglass and Riverstone.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.